ivy-rew/connector-playground/README.md

 - [x] custom stack for http auth request (MSAL4J) which relies upon commons http client and lots of other JARs.
 Altough, it should be possible to adapt the request from here: com.microsoft.aad.msal4j.DeviceCodeFlowRequest.acquireDeviceCode(String, String, Map<String, String>, ServiceBundle)
  - prooved that IHttpClient from MSAL4J can easily be replaced by "Jersey Delegating" impl. >> com.microsoft.auth.jersey.JerseyMsal4jClient
  - prooved that MSAL4J dependencies can be easily put on a diet by using ivy-core Http stack >> pom.xml
+- [ ] adapting OAUTH flows which require user interaction is not straight forwards: create a proposal for re-usable implementation which is able to interact with third-party websites and return to workflow app when authenticated.